Scholarships

 Students in F1 Status may only obtain on-campus work.
 Students may work on campus for no more than 20 hours per week while school is in session and 40 hours per week during school breaks.
 Students must have a social security number to work.

 A variety of positions may be available in departments throughout the campus.
-Available positions are posted by Human Resources, and the student is responsible for securing employment on their own.
+Available positions are posted by the Office of Career Engagement, and the student is responsible for securing employment on their own.

-The Career Center can assist international students in identifying off-campus jobs or career related positions.
+The Office of Career Engagement can assist international students in identifying off-campus jobs or career related positions if they have secured a United States Social Security number (you can apply for one).
 These experiences may provide students with the opportunity to earn money while gaining valuable career related experience.
 International students must have a social security number to work off campus.